lampepfl/progfun-wiki/ToolsSetup.md

  - Download the sbt installer from here: [http://scalasbt.artifactoryonline.com/scalasbt/sbt-native-packages/org/scala-sbt/sbt/0.12.0/sbt.msi](http://scalasbt.artifactoryonline.com/scalasbt/sbt-native-packages/org/scala-sbt/sbt/0.12.0/sbt.msi)
  - Run the installer

-Verify that sbt is installed correctly: open the Command Prompt and type `sbt sbt-version`, you should see the version number of sbt.
+Verify that sbt is installed correctly: open the Command Prompt and type `sbt sbt-version`, you should see the version number of sbt (the first time you run it, sbt will download libraries from the internet).
 If you have problems installing sbt, ask for help on the forums.

 ## Installing Eclipse and the Scala IDE (Linux / Mac OS X / Windows)